voorhoede/front-end-guide/README.md

 	$ npm install front-end-guide gulp --save-dev

-If are running this on an empty folder its recomended that to get the scafolding files.
+If you are running this on an empty folder it’s recommended to get the scaffolding files.
 You can do this by running:

 	$ node ./node_modules/front-end-guide/lib/scaffolding.js